keboola/component-configuration-migration-tool/component_config/component_short_description.md

-Migration tool for moving configurations from one component to another (only for prepared components).
+Migration tool for moving configurations of selected components from one component to another (only for preconfigured components).